Drainage Field Soakaway Systems

 Excavate and Install

-We will then excavate the required area, install the drainage field pipe, have inspection from building control and then reinstate the area.
+We will then excavate the required area, install the drainage field pipe, have an inspection from building control and then reinstate the area.